Broward Health: The beginnings of consolidated healthcare in Broward County

-In the land boom of the 1920s, the Wallace Apartments were converted into the Edwards-Maxwell Hospital, the first hospital in Broward County.
+In the land boom of the 1920s, the Wallace Apartments were converted into the Edwards-Maxwell Hospital, which was the first hospital in Broward County.
 Soon, the land boom busted, followed by the September 1926 hurricane, one of the worst in county history.
-Due to lack of patients able to pay for care, the hospital was forced to close in 1929.
+Due to lack of patients that were able to pay for care, the hospital was forced to close in 1929.
 It was reopened by Juanita Clay in 1932 and remained successful until it was purchased in 1937 by Medical Services, Inc., an insurance company owned by Dr. F.A.
 Brunson and M.L.
 Menger.
 Medical Services issued hospital and family insurance policies that required the use of their own hospital and doctors.
 The Broward County medical community rebelled, refusing to use the Medical Services hospital.

 In May 1937, the Broward County Medical Association (BCMA) met to discuss plans to build a public hospital, feeling that private hospitals could not be relied upon for continuity of service and only a community-owned hospital would offer security.
 The consensus of the meeting was to build a hospital supported by the city, county, or a hospital district.
 The result of the meeting was a unanimous motion to form the Broward Hospital Association (BHA).
 From that point on, the BHA began its mission to raise the funds needed to build a hospital.
 The Chairman, James D. Camp, as well as the other members, explored every possibility of finding funds; however, government-assisted funding simply wasn't available.
 During this time, the county was experiencing such rapid growth, the need for facilities became critical.

-Broward General opens
+Broward General Opens

 After a long search, it was agreed that the Granada apartments could be remodeled into a hospital that would accommodate 45 patients, with room for acceptable operating rooms, delivery rooms, laboratories, and x-ray space.

 Members of the community also joined in.
 Many donated their work at cost, contributing their fees to the "hospital fund."
 A "drive" was also implemented and equipment donated.
-The 45-bed hospital opened its doors as the new Broward General Hospital (now Broward General Medical Center) and admitted its first patient on January 2, 1938.
+The 45-bed hospital opened its doors as the new Broward General Hospital (now Broward Health Medical Center) and admitted its first patient on January 2, 1938.

 Between 1935 and 1940, the population of Broward County grew from 20,000 to approximately 30,000.
 To keep up with the growth, the addition of a new wing was crucial, but without funding the expansion was difficult.
 Camp approached the city commission in 1940 about the need for expansion and received a favorable response for a new wing.
 In 1942, a South Wing was added; in 1948, the East Wing was built, raising the bed total at Broward General to 142.

 In 1949, the Hospital Board returned to the City Commission to ask for funds for another wing.
 This time the City Commission denied the request.
 As a result, Camp and all members of the Board resigned.